atrotter0/c-sharp-project-config-tool/README.md

 1. Run $ chmod 777 ./config-tool.sh
 1. Run $ ./config-tool.sh
 1. Follow the prompt
-1. Run `dotnet test` from the Project.Tests directory
+1. Run `dotnet test` from the Project.Tests directory to ensure the project has been built correctly.

 ## Usage